MarkOmelyanenko/Mitter/README.md

 Because the tutorial was on version 2.

 ## What did I use in this project?
-Spring Boot 2, PostgreSQL, Maven
+Spring Boot 2, PostgreSQL, Maven, Java 8